kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 Imagine controlling the temperature of a room:

 -	State Variable: Temperature (in degrees Celsius).
--	Fuzzy Sets: “Cold,” “Comfortable,” “Hot.”
+-	Fuzzy Sets: `Cold`, `Comfortable`, `Hot`.
 -	Membership Functions:
--	Cold: High membership for lower temperatures, decreasing as temperature rises.
+-	`Cold`: High membership for lower temperatures, decreasing as temperature rises.
--	Comfortable: Peak membership around the desired temperature range.
+-	`Comfortable`: Peak membership around the desired temperature range.
--	Hot: Low membership at lower temperatures, increasing as it gets hotter.
+-	`Hot`: Low membership at lower temperatures, increasing as it gets hotter.
 -	Policy: Adjust heating or cooling based on the fuzzy membership degrees.

 The membership function definitions are shown in the following table: